Lachside/Medical-Imaging-AI/README.md

 - [ ] Integration with DICOM viewers
 - [ ] Heatmap visualization for attention areas
 - [ ] Automated batch scanning mode

 ---

-## 📜 License

-This project is for educational and research purposes only.
-Always consult a licensed medical professional for diagnosis and treatment.

----